Alec Baldwin Insults Donald Trump Again, This Time With Russian ‘Make America Great Again’ Baseball Cap

 While Trump didn’t exactly respond to Baldwin’ Instagram photo, it’s possible that his latest tweets about befriending Russia might have been prompted by it.

-Trump also expressed doubts as to the claims made by the US intelligence that the Russian government paid hackers to influence the US election.
+Trump also expressed doubts as to the claims made by the U.S. intelligence that the Russian government paid hackers to influence the U.S. election.

-Trump, who openly asked WikiLeaks and Russia to hack the Clinton campaign during the US election, denies Russian involvement during the campaign and has questioned the integrity of the US intelligence’s investigation.
+Trump, who openly asked WikiLeaks and Russia to hack the Clinton campaign during the U.S. election, denies Russian involvement during the campaign and has questioned the integrity of the U.S. intelligence’s investigation.

 Alec Baldwin struck a nerve with Trump when he started impersonating him on Saturday Night Live.
-In the first sketch, aired in November, Baldwin’s Trump was in a state of panic upon realizing that he’d have to fulfill the promises that he made in his campaign, such as eliminating ISIS, bringing back coal jobs, kicking out of the country undocumented immigrants, and getting rid of Obamacare, among many others.c
+In the first sketch, aired in November, Baldwin’s Trump was in a state of panic upon realizing that he’d have to fulfill the promises that he made in his campaign, such as eliminating ISIS, bringing back coal jobs, kicking out of the country undocumented immigrants, and getting rid of Obamacare, among many others.

 Donald Trump didn’t take too kindly with Baldwin’s portrayal of him, and true to his online reputation, he lashed out at Baldwin and the SNL crew by saying it’s “time to retire the boring and unfunny show.”